KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 ## Usage

-React Multi Selection UI can run in a very basic mode by just providing the `productList` like given below:
+React Multi Selection UI can run in a very basic mode by just providing the `options` like given below: